Skip to main content

 In this article you'll find a beginners guide for configuring Solo's settings and details of what each setting does.
 If you're still unsure about anything or have questions, please feel free to send us a message using the in-app chat.

 The first step for setting up your Solo account is to configure your settings.
 This will customise Solo's features to your unique situation and make sure your tax calculations are accurate.
 You can adjust your settings at any time.
-To set up your account, first go to the Settings page.
+To set up your account, first go to the Tax settings page (click on 'Settings' in the main menu).

 You can jump to section of this page by using the links below: